zeshan94wajid/laravel-shopify/README.md

 # Shopify App

-This is a simple Shopify App which allows to Save customer, orders and products from your chosen shopify store to a MySQL Database.
-You can then use the front end built within it to calculate the average order value accross all customers and an average order value for a specific customer.
+This is a simple REST JSON API which allows to Save customer, orders and products from your chosen shopify store to a MySQL Database.
+It returns responses in a Rest
+You can then use it to calculate the average order value accross all customers and an average order value for a specific customer.

+PS: There is a Front end built within it which demonstrate each Application endpoint.

 ## Getting Started